alexandrenolla/App-Spacetime/README.md

 ---

 <p align="center">
-  Made with 💜 by Alexandre Nolla from Rocketseat
+  Made with 💜 by Alexandre Nolla and Rocketseat
 </p>